 Signing off on reading a policy is often only half the job.
 Many organisations want to reassurance that users have understood the policy details.

 DocSurvey complements DocRead by adding advanced survey and questionnaire functionality to SharePoint.
-In-depth intuitive surveys can be assigned to users to quiz them on their understanding.
+In-depth intuitive surveys can be assigned to users to quiz their understanding.

 The ultimate buyer's guide to policy management software

 Do you need to evaluate a new system to manage your policies and procedures but are struggling to know what to look for?

 There are so many factors that go into the decision making process - we've developed a detailed guide to help you!